dengr1065/shapez-mods/src/mod_extras/README.md

 brings a completely new mod list, rewritten from scratch!
 Start typing and filter your sorted mod collection.

-Mods with missing dependencies will be brought up to attract your attention, while broken mods will be shown last.
+Outdated mods or mods with missing dependencies will be brought up to attract your attention, while broken mods will be shown last.
 Toggle visibility of library mods, if you only care about the gameplay.
 Follow changes of your favorite mods and contact their authors, open website or view the source code!

 <hr>

 ### Still not enough?

-More is planned: check for updates, use even more APIs and configure your mods!
-{{name}} continues to add more quality-of-life features to make mod management easier.
+More is planned – {{name}} continues to add more quality-of-life features to make mod management easier.